-You can bring agents developed in any framework (LangChain, CrewAI, or any custom framework in Python) and deploy them on Blaxel by integrating a few lines of the Blaxel SDK and leveraging our other developer tools (Blaxel CLI, GitHub action, etc.).
+You can develop agents using any framework — such as LangChain, LlamaIndex, VercelAI, or any custom framework — and deploy them on Blaxel by integrating a few lines of the Blaxel SDK and leveraging our other developer tools (Blaxel CLI, GitHub action, etc.).

 Check out this Getting Started tutorial in order to develop and deploy your first Hello World AI agent globally in less than 5 minutes.